sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## UI Nodes

 - **FlipStreamSection**: A section label for UI Nodes.
+- **FlipStreamButton**: Update and Capture buttons.
+The Capture button can be use with FlipStreamGetFrame to get captured image.
 - **FlipStreamSlider**: A slider for adjusting values.
 - **FlipStreamTextBox**: A text box for inputting multiline text.
 - **FlipStreamInputBox**: An input box for various boxtype inputs.
 The 'U' button means update.
 You can choose special boxtype 'seed' or 'r4d' with the 'R' button, which means randomize.
 The boxtype 'r4d' can be used to generate a 4-digit part of a prompt like 'MOV_{num}'.
 In this case, FlipStreamTextReplace can help find '{num}' and replace with the output of the input box.